TJX Companies, Inc.

 General corporate expense for segment reporting purposes represents those costs not specifically related to the operations of our segments.
 General corporate expenses are primarily included in SG&A expenses.
 The mark-to-market adjustment of our fuel and inventory hedges is included in cost of sales, including buying and occupancy costs.

-The increase in general corporate expense for fiscal 2026 was primarily driven by higher administrative costs, the unfavorable year-over-year impacts related to the mark-to-market adjustments on inventory hedges, expenses related to the credit card interchange fees litigation settlement and contributions to our charitable foundations.
+The decrease in general corporate expense for the first quarter of fiscal 2027 was primarily driven by the favorable year-over-year impact related to the mark-to-market adjustments on inventory and fuel hedge, partially offset by higher incentive compensation costs.

 ANALYSIS OF FINANCIAL CONDITION